reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     > - If prompted **Dependency update (uamqp 1.2) required for IoT extension version: 0.24.0.
 Continue? (y/n) -> y.**

-    Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.

      ![](./media/az-3-20.png)

-    Continue to leave the simulated device application running for the next task.

 ### Task 3: Change the device configuration through its twin